Military Spouse Tuition AssistanceUpdated: December 23, 2022

-Each branch of military service, including the Coast Guard, has its own unique education benefits directly or indirectly.
+Each military service branch has unique education benefits directly or indirectly.
 Some of those are specifically for spouses and/or family members.

-What follows are the service specific educational benefits not associated with the VA or the GI Bill.
-It doesn’t matter if you wear an Army uniform, work for the Air Force, the Navy, Marines, or the Coast Guard.
-There is financial help for the education of your spouse and college-age family members.
+What follows are the service-specific educational benefits not associated with the VA or the GI Bill.
+It doesn’t matter if you wear an Army uniform, or work for the Air Force, the Navy, the Marines, or the Coast Guard.
+There is a financial help for the education of your spouse and college-age family members.
 In many cases, these programs are administered by not-for-profit or non-profit groups.

-**Important note: all of the third parties linked to in this article work with the Department of Defense and/or the individual branches of military service.
-These agencies are not part of the government, but work in partnership with it.
+**Important note: all of the third parties linked to this article work with the Department of Defense and/or the individual branches of military service.
+These agencies are not part of the government but work in partnership with it.

 Educational Scholarship and Grant Programs for U.S. Army Families